segmentio/segment-docs/src/connections/destinations/catalog/moloco-rmp/index.md

 [Moloco Commerce Media](https://www.moloco.com/products/moloco-retail-media-platform){:target="_blank”} (MCM) is a technology solution that empowers marketplaces and online retailers to build and scale a retail media business (for example, sponsored ads).
 Moloco’s solution helps platforms leverage and activate their first-party data to deliver highly relevant and performant ads, automate ad decision-making, and scale their ads business.

-This Moloco Commerce Media destination can send user events collected using the Segment SDK to Moloco’s platform for simplified performance ads integration.
+The Moloco Commerce Media destination can send user events collected using the Segment SDK to Moloco’s platform for a simplified performance ads integration.

 This allows you to run performance advertising without having to build your own backend system to ingest and send user events data in realtime to Moloco.